If you’re looking to start making money online within days to weeks, then you should consider looking for an online job.

 Social media is one of the most effective business and brand promotion platforms available today.
 So, it’s not surprising that a lot of Nigerian celebrities and companies hire dedicated staff to handle their social media accounts on various platforms.

-If you have good command of English and a brilliant mind that understands the best and most civil responses to different enquiries and insults, then you should consider going into this line of online business.
+If you have a good command of English and a brilliant mind that understands the best and most civil responses to different enquiries and insults, then you should consider going into this line of online business.
 If you’re able to get provable results for your clients or employers, then there’s no limit to the income you can make.

 Social media management might seem easy on the surface, but it’s not as easy as updating your own personal social media accounts.
 If you’ll be working for companies, then you’ll need to have a deep understanding of each company’s customer personas and what makes them tick, as well as the best strategies for promoting different types of businesses on social media.